farragoan/art-for-covid/content/pages/style-guide.md

 ---
 title: Donor Artworks
-subtitle: Some of the donor artworks from
+subtitle: Some of the donor artworks from "Art For Covid"
 img_path: images/style-guide.jpg
 seo:
   title: Theme Style Guide